domainzero/mythicpl.us/README.md

 # mythicpl.us
-A simple flat file site designed to load quickly and give m+ information at a glance.
+A simple flat file site designed to load quickly and give m+ information at a glance (and in multiple languages thanks to some great contributors!).

 Huge thank yous to everyone that provided feedback via reddit, github, discord, whatever.
 You are appreciated.